branmar97/apexlink-backend/README.md

 # Apex Link Backend

 Apex Link is a web application where gamers can find friends and teammates for their Apex Legends squad.
+View the frontend repo [here](https://github.com/branmar97/apexlink-frontend).

 ## Usage